1-2-4/Hello-World/README.md

 # Hello-World
-This Is My First Time On GitHub
+This Is My First Time On GitHub, The very first time.